CogPlatform/Notes/src/RemoteLogin.md

 AcceptedAuthenticationMethods NX-private-key # only accept SSH key login
 ```

-# Setup SSHD to only accept SSH keys
+# C - Setup SSHD to only accept SSH keys

 To use SSH keys, add the public key to the `~/.ssh/authorized_keys` file to register your key on that system.